SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex4/README.md

     ![User & Role Management Card](./images/6-01_UserRoleMgmtCard.png)

-2. You can use user groups to group together users with similar roles and to enforce a specific password policy on the group.
+2. User groups can group together users with similar roles and enforce a specific password policy on the group.
 Click the **New User Group** button.

     ![New Group Management](./images/6-02_UserGroupMgmt.png)